BUCK-LCO-NCI/DivProt/README.md

 Simple alignment method for divergent proteins based on amino acid sequence and predicted structure This is compiled to work on the NIH's Biowulf system

+[add info about and link to Porter5's github page]

 User instructions, may change a little
 - will update with more directory info as I think that will be a little confusing
 ## For running on conserved amino acid domains: